 package.json of the debug adapter extension.
 This will guide the user when creating or editing launch configurations.

 Whenever the program stops (on program entry, because a breakpoint was hit, an exception occurred, or the user requested execution to be paused), the debug adapter has to send a stopped event with the appropriate reason and thread id.
-Upon receipt VS Code will first request the threads (see below), and then the stacktrace (a list of stack frames) for the thread mentioned in the stopped event.
+Upon receipt VS Code will request the stacktrace (a list of stack frames) for the given thread.
 If the user then drills into the stack frame, VS Code first requests the scopes for a stack frame, and then the variables for a scope.
 If a variable is itself structured, VS Code requests its properties through additional variables requests.
 This leads to the following hierarchy:

 Threads Stackframes Scopes Variables ...
 Variables